 Packages range from daily passes to resident passes and Bamhaus allows interested freelancers to indicate which facilities they would be interested in.
 Base services offered are free wifi, a desk in a shared space, and kitchen facilities.
 Cheaper and limited packages come with limited Monday to Friday hours, whereas the resident pass allows 24/7 access.
 Resident passes start at €250 and monthly passes - allowing 20 days' access - are at the €350 mark.

 Wishbox, based in Bereldange, is above all a flexible option.
 The coworking business emphasises its space as somewhere to work on your own, but also to team up with others.
 Wishbox also offers administrative and marketing support to those using its facilities, highlighting its purpose as more than just a "rent a desk" space.

 Wishbox offers flexible time-based memberships depending on how often you would need to use the space.
 The space offers one-day memberships, which cost €20, and half-time memberships in addition to 24/7 access.
 These half-time memberships are on a hotdesking basis (meaning no fixed desk) and are limited to 80 hours a month during the weekly opening hours at a cost of €190 per month.

 There is no joining fee and more elaborate memberships come with mail services, lockers, or even bathroom access.

 The cross-border option - Urban Office

-Urban Office's main strength is that it offers office space in several locations - and crucially, these are not all located in the centre of the capital.
-Whilst Urban Office does have a Luxembourg City office, it also offers space in Windhof, Esch/Belval, and Dudelange.
+Urban Office's main strength is that it offers office space in 7 locations - and crucially, the majority are not all located in the centre of the capital.
+Whilst Urban Office does have a Luxembourg City office, it also offers space in Windhof, Esch/Belval, Wecker (Grevenmacher) and Bettembourg.
 These facilities are especially for cross-border workers or freelancers living over the borders, as they do not have to travel into the centre of Luxembourg.